ALL STATE DATA UPDATED FOR 2021!

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, Washington has been slightly ahead of the national average at the Initial Application, Reconsideration and Hearing levels.
+As the table shows, Washington has been slightly ahead of the national average at the Initial Application, and slightly behind at the Reconsideration level.
+Washington is on par with the national average at the Hearing level.

 Washington Initial Application Approval Over Time